lmbxmu/lmbxmu/README.md

 - 🔭 I’m currently a third-year Ph.D in Xiamen University, China.

-- 📫 How to reach me: lmbxmu@stu.xmu.edu.cn for email or linmb007 for wechat.
+- 📫 How to reach me: lmbxmu@stu.xmu.edu.cn for email.